ZeusBanda/Classic-Buffer-Overflows/README.md

 We can see what the ESP register points to with the following command:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;dds esp -14 L10<br/>
 ![alt tag](https://github.com/ZeusBanda/Classic-Buffer-Overflows/blob/main/WinDbg-Images/S3EIPOverwrite.png)
-This command shows us that our before our ESP is 041dee6c.
-The lines before our ESP show us that there is some 41s and some 42s.<br/>
+This command shows us that our ESP is 041dee6c.<br/>
+The lines before our ESP show us that there are some 41s and some 42s.<br/>
-These 42s represent our EIP, but more importantly we see that our ESP points to 44s which can be used to house our shellcode.<br/>
+These 42s represent our EIP, but more importantly we see that our ESP points to 44s.<br/>
+This is where our shellcode will go.<br/>
 By chainging the value of L 10 to something higher we can see more bytes after our ESP. <br/>
 This can be important because some applications may not have enough memory for our shellcode.<br/>
-I will cover a few strategies later to overcome this limitation.
+I will cover a few strategies later to overcome this limitation.<br/>